adrianjhpc/cirrus-website/status/index.md

 No Current Issues

 ### Recent Issues

 ### Cirrus Service restored :  Tuesday 9th February 17.00

 Cirrus has been restored to service, following the power outage affecting a large part of SE Scotland on Monday night. <br>
-We apologise for this unplanned interruption to service.<br>
+We apologise for this unplanned interruption to service.

 Please alert the [Service desk](mailto:helpdesk@cirrus.ac.uk) if you experience any further issues.

 ## Service Calendar and Maintenance